-l) contractors, in relation to enviro approval; and induction for employees, including contractors and sub nmental and compliance obligations under the terms of this and update of the CEMP and all associated plans and S СЗ than c • and then submitted to the Secretary for approval no later ement of construction, or where construction is staged no mencement of that stage.
-Applicable Applicable Not Applicable, refer Appendix D. Applicable C4 - orepared in consultation with the relevant authorities e consistent with the CEMP referred to in the EIS.
-Applicable Applicable Not Applicable, refer Appendix Not Applicable, refer Appendix E Required CEMP Sub-plan Relevant authority(s) and council(s) to be consulted for each CEMP Sub-plan D. The Soil Surface Water, (a) Traffic and transport and access Port Authority of NSW, Sydney Coordination Office and relevant council(s) Flora and (b) Noise and vibration EPA and relevant council(s) Fauna, Non- (c) Flora and fauna OEH and relevant council(s) Aboriginal Heritage, (d) Air quality EPA and relevant council(s) Aboriginal (e) Soil and surface water DPI Water; OEH; EPA; Sydney Water; and relevant council(s) Heritage and (f) Groundwater DPI Water Groundwater (g) Non-Aboriginal heritage Heritage Council of NSW; Heritage Division; and relevant council(s) sub-plans will cease at the (h) Aboriginal cultural heritage OEH opening of (i) (i) Waste management N/A N/A Rozelle Port Authority of NSW to be consulted v vhen considering impacts on port land.
+C3 l) contractors, in relation to enviro approval; and the process for periodic review programs. induction for employees, including contractors and sub nmental and compliance obligations under the terms of thi v and update of the CEMP and all associated plans and and then submitted to the Secretary for approval no later s Applicable Not Applicable one (1) month prior to the commenc han one (1) month prior to the comi ement of construction, or where construction is staged no mencement of that stage.
+Applicable, refer Appendix D. C4 - orepared in consultation with the relevant authorities e consistent with the CEMP referred to in the EIS.
+Applicable Applicable Not Applicable, refer Appendix Not Applicable, refer Appendix E Required CEMP Sub-plan Relevant authority(s) and council(s) to be consulted for each CEMP Sub-plan D. The Soil Surface Water, (a) Traffic and transport and access Port Authority of NSW, Sydney Coordination Office and relevant council(s) Flora and Fauna, Non- (b) Noise and vibration EPA and relevant council(s) Aboriginal (c) Flora and fauna OEH and relevant council(s) Heritage, (d) Air quality EPA and relevant council(s) Aboriginal (e) Soil and surface water DPI Water; OEH; EPA; Sydney Water; and relevant council(s) Heritage and (f) Groundwater DPI Water Groundwater (g) Non-Aboriginal heritage Heritage Council of NSW; Heritage Division; and relevant council(s) sub-plans will cease at the (h) Aboriginal cultural heritage OEH opening of (i) Waste management N/A Rozelle Port Authority of NSW to be consulted v when considering impacts on port land.
 Interchange to traffic at which time the Rozelle Interchange Operational